Common Law Relationships Alberta

 As of January 2020, the Matrimonial Property Act has been renamed the Family Property Act and applies to adult interdependent partners.
 All parties are now subject to the same rights and entitlements as married couples, including the rights attached to family property.
 However, if you and your partner separated prior to January 2020, any claims to property must be brought via a claim in unjust enrichment.

-Our family lawyers are available to advise and represent you in your common law separation, including regarding the issues of parenting, child support, property division, and partner support.
+At Helm Family Law LLP, our family lawyers have experience advising and representing those going through a common law separation, including regarding the issues of parenting, child support, property division and partner support.

 Going through a common law separation?
-Contact us today to learn your rights, responsibilities, & options.
+Contact us today to start the process of learning your rights, responsibilities, and options to move forward.

 © Copyright Helm Family Law LLP